Telefonica/mistica-android/tokens/README.md

 ### How to update the design tokens
 The expected workflow is that UX team runs a GitHub action in their repository, which will invoke our `Import design tokens` action.
 This action will upload the generated files and create a new PR with the changes.

+#### Run GitHub Action
+You can run the [Import design tokens](https://github.com/Telefonica/mistica-android/actions/workflows/import-design-tokens.yml) GitHub Action to generate the design tokens

+#### Locally
+You will need to set up the json files from the [mistica-design repository](https://github.com/Telefonica/mistica-design/tree/production/tokens) in the repo directory under the following path `/temp/mistica-design/tokens` directory

+For example: `/temp/mistica-design/tokens/movistar.json`

+Then, you can run the following command from the repo directory to generate the tokens

+`./gradlew generateMisticaTokens`

 ### What to do if you find an issue in some token
 First of all, you have to find where is the problem, there are two main places:
 - The token is wrong in the [mistica-design repository](https://github.com/Telefonica/mistica-design/tree/production/tokens)